10 Steps to Help You Get a Great Night’s Sleep

 You can only breathe the air around you in your enclosed bedroom while you’re sleeping.

-Try opening window—if it’s chilly outside, just little gap will suffice.
+Try opening a window—if it’s chilly outside, just a little gap will suffice.

 Your body will be able to restore itself since you’ll have access to cleaner, more oxygenated air while you’re sleeping.